 Wine Tasting at Tobin James Cellars

-A perfect spot for dinner on your first night in Paso Robles is Fish Gaucho.
+A perfect spot for the first dinner of your Paso Robles weekend getaway is Fish Gaucho.
 The modern Mexican cuisine here is absolutely delicious, so make sure to come hungry.

 Fish Gaucho doesn’t take reservations, so chances are good that you’ll have to wait for a table.
 Not to worry – the restaurant has a fun bar where you can sample one of many delicious margaritas and cocktails while you wait.

-If you decide to visit Fish Gaucho, I highly, highly recommend the short rib enchiladas.
+If you decide to visit Fish Gaucho during your weekend getaway to Paso Robles, I highly, highly recommend the short rib enchiladas.
 I’m STILL dreaming about them!

 Paso Robles Itinerary: Day 2

-For your first full day in Paso Robles, plan to explore a few of the area’s wineries as well as the charming downtown area.
+For your first full day of your weekend in Paso Robles, plan to explore a few of the area’s wineries as well as the charming downtown area.

 The rosé at Hearst Ranch was one of my favorites, so if you love a good, dry rosé, I know that you’ll enjoy tasting at Hearst Ranch!